pyaf/Image-classification-pytorch/logs.md

 * What about analysing the images in training data where the model is failing, the ones which are good enough but model completely fails to recognize, we can give them more weights in the data sampler, what other techniques can be used?

 * Train on old, use new data as validation set!!
-* What about using Adam?
+* What about using Adam?, started using it in Resnext101_32x16d models
+* People have had successes with 320 image size.

 # TODO: